 Easy spiced Cowboy Coffee Rub Grilled Pork Chops.
 Coffee, brown sugar, smoked paprika, garlic, spices and herbs creates caramelized, tender grilled pork.

 Grill it like a steak…but with pork chops that it.
-Pork chops are often roasted in the oven or cooked over the stove, but they are wonderful cooked over a grill.
+Pork chops are often roasted in the oven sample is, Honey Mustard Sheet Pan Pork Chops or cooked over the stove, but they are wonderful cooked over a grill.
 Plus with thick, high-quality and natural pork chops you won’t be wanting anything else.

 You can easily make this beautiful recipe in less than 30 minutes and with a handful of common pantry spices.
 There’s a few key ingredients to the cowboy coffee rub.
 Coffee, obviously is a subtle, but important flavor.
 Paired with smoked paprika, cumin, herbs, chili powder, dried garlic and onion.